Give from Your Donor-Advised Fund

 How do I grant to The Bardo Foundation from my DAF?

 The fastest way is the DAFpay widget at the top of this page.
 It works with Fidelity Charitable, Schwab Charitable, Vanguard Charitable, Daffy, Morgan Stanley GIFT, and hundreds more.
-Alternatively, log into your fund administrator's portal and recommend a grant using our legal name (The Bardo Foundation Inc) and EIN (30-1281323).
+Alternatively, log into your DAF sponsor's portal and recommend a grant using our legal name (The Bardo Foundation Inc) and EIN (30-1281323).

 Are DAF grants tax-deductible?